PatrickJD/AWS/README.md

 ```sh
 git clone https://github.com/PatrickJD/AWS.git
 ```
 While developing templates, please create a new branch.
 Merging directly to master is not supported.
 Please create a pull request and we will review the code changes.
-Before accepting merged changes, the CloudFormation template must be tested in a sandboxed AWS environment to validate the code.
+Please test any scripts or templates in a sandboxed environment before submitting a pull request.

 ## Reporting Issues